Below are some questions instructors often ask about WTS tutoring. For student questions, please see the student FAQ.

 Even if a tutor has not been assigned to your course, your students are welcome to arrange tutorials at WTS.
 They can use the "limit-to" function on the schedule to select a tutor whose background and disciplinary knowledge are as close to the discipline of your course as possible.
 At the beginning of these tutorials, the tutor will take a few minutes to talk with your student about your course and assignments, and will continue to draw on the student's knowledge during the tutorial.
 Otherwise, the tutorial will proceed along lines similar to those of any other tutorial.

 No. That is, a WTS tutor will not go through an essay to mark and correct sentence-level mistakes.
 However, we are happy to point out frequently made mistakes in a student's essay, explain such problems to the student, and help him or her learn to recognize and correct these frequent errors.
-Here is a list of paid editors for students who need further assistance with editing.
+WTS maintains a list of paid editors for students who need further assistance with editing.

 WTS philosophy and policy require tutors to avoid directing students' ideas or words; students are expected to take responsibility for the issues discussed during the tutorial as well as for any revisions to the paper.

 Absolutely.
 However, we ask that students make clear in their online appointment form that they are part of a group tutorial to guarantee that a table large enough for them is reserved at WTS.
 In addition, we request that all members of the group be present at the tutorial, so that the tutor can talk with each student author about his or her portion of the project.